IgniteUI/igniteui-docfx/jp/components/general/cli-overview.md

 After executing those simple commands, your new project will be built and served.
 It will automatically open in your default browser and you will be able to inspect your grid control and to make changes to the project.

-### Command Overview
+### Available commands

-A full list of the available Ignite UI CLI commands as well as details on the usage (like passing flags, etc.), can be found at the [Ignite UI CLI](https://github.com/IgniteUI/igniteui-cli/wiki) repository.
+A full list of the available Ignite UI CLI commands as well as details on the usage (like passing flags, etc.), can be found at the [Ignite UI CLI](https://github.com/IgniteUI/igniteui-cli/wiki) wiki.

-#### Available Commands

 | Command | Alias | Description |
 | --- | --- | --- |